-Fresh and delicious basil pesto that’s super simple to make!
+This fresh and delicious basil pesto recipe is super simple to make!
 This recipe is so versatile and can be added to so many dishes.
 The perfect way to use up that fresh basil from the garden!

-We had an over abundance of basil in our garden last year, so we made lots of basil pesto last summer!
+We had an over abundance of basil in our garden last year, so we made lots of homemade basil pesto last summer!
 It was so yummy.
 I meant to share this recipe last year, but the time got away from me.
 It’s so easy to make and comes together in just a few minutes.

-This basil pesto is so versatile and can be added to so many dishes!
+This fresh basil pesto is so versatile and can be added to so many dishes!
 It tastes amazing on a pizza, sandwiches, pesto chicken, cooked pasta, spaghetti squash, bread…pretty much anything.
 Pesto just makes everything taste so yummy!